jon-jacky/Piety/scripts/run_timestamps.md

 Here is a sample session that demonstrates this.
 Here *>>* is the Python prompt and *:* is the *edsel* display editor command prompt, you type the commands that follow.
+First, start the script and run the *edsel* display editor.
+The *edsel* screen with one window appears:

     ... $ python3 run_timestamps.py
     .   ts1                  0  ts1